What Are Residential Proxies? A Comprehensive Guide

 - Rotating residential proxies – so-called peer-to-peer proxies where you get an IP address borrowed from a customer of an ISP.

 - Static residential proxies – proxies that come from an ISP but do not involve end users.
 This is usually achieved by registering datacenter proxies under an internet service provider’s name.

 Which Type Is Better?

 It’s hard to say for certain.
 Static residential proxies preserve the qualities of datacenter IPs: they’re fast, stable, and don’t need to rotate.
-Also, you can get them dedicated for your exclusive use.
+You can get them dedicated for your exclusive use, which is hardly possible with peer-to-peer IPs.
 That said, they tend to cover fewer locations; have a lower subnet diversity; and are hard to come by.

 Residential proxies support most of the general proxy use cases.
 However, because they’re harder to get and maintain than datacenter IPs, they cost significantly more.
 So, it makes sense to use residential IPs when:

 - your target is actively looking to block you.
 Some examples would be most sneaker sites, Google, and social media networks like Instagram.

 - you need broad location coverage.
 You can get a residential IP in any country in the world.
 Datacenter proxies are more limited.